aybcho/interactive-image-treemap/README.md

-# Interactive image treemap written in D3.js
+# Interactive image treemap using D3.js

 This implementation was built based on Mike Bostocks's [example of a D3 treemap](https://observablehq.com/@d3/treemap "https://observablehq.com/@d3/treemap")